Choose your bid and budget

 However, our system makes sure that in a given billing period, you're never charged more than 30.4 multiplied by your daily budget amount.
 For example, if you budget US$10 per day, the maximum you would pay is US$304.

 If Google shows your ads too often and your costs for the month end up exceeding what you should have paid in a month given the daily budget you've set, an overdelivery credit will automatically be applied to your account.
 For instance, if your monthly charging limit is US$304, and you've accrued US$310 in costs in a given billing period, you'll receive a credit for US$6 and only be charged US$304.
-You can see these adjustments on your Billing Summary page.
+You can see these adjustments on your Transaction history page.

 Tip: View your recommended budget

 Are your campaigns using up all of your budget?
 Your budget settings include the option to View recommended budget, which is based on analysis of your campaign performance, typically from the past 15 days.

 When many people think of an auction, they often think of a prize being sold for the highest bid.
 But our ad auction uses both quality and bid to determine your ad's position.
 So even if your competition bids higher than you, you can still win a higher position—at a lower price—with highly relevant keywords and ads.
 You'll often pay less than your maximum bid because you'll only pay what's minimally required to hold your ad position and any ad formats shown with your ad, such as sitelinks.
 The amount you pay is called your actual CPC.

 There are two basic bid strategies (for advanced details, see Determining a bid strategy based on your goals):